kapyar/bikeprotector/README.md

-bikeprotector
+Bikeprotector
 =============

-team project

-Service that will protect your bike from thieves, using GPS to find your bike on the Earth))
+> Service that will protect your bike from thieves, using GPS to help find your bike on the Earth))

 1. Java EE
 2. Landing Page